Padma Lakshmi Rocks Turquoise Bikini Top & Catches A Crab

 Padma Lakshmi shared a brand new video with her Instagram fans today, and it showed her going crabbing with a handheld net.
 The video’s been watched over 60,000 times so far.

-The TV personality and model was spotted in a bright, turquoise bikini top and wrapped a red sweater around her waist.
+The TV personality and model was spotted in a bright, turquoise bikini top, and she had wrapped a red sweater around her waist.
 She also accessorized with a straw, summer hat, which had orange, horizontal stripes.
 Padma also wore her hair down, and stood in shallow waters.

 Lakshmi also held a long net with a white handle.
 She was spotted from the side at the beginning of the clip, as she made her move quickly to capture a crab.
 She was spotted smiling widely as she was successful.